thi-truong/thi-truong.github.io/_portfolio/portfolio-1.md

 # Summary of Teaching Experience

-Overall, I have competency in developing assignments, designing exam questions and proctoring, and guiding students through scientific writing and presentations.
+**Core competencies**: Developing assignments, designing exam questions and proctoring, and guiding students through scientific writing and presentations.
 The majority of my teaching is in 10-week quarters in which the pace of information must be delivered in a logical sequence to promote understanding and retention.

+**Ability to adapt**: Many geoscience courses are increasingly "turn key" and optimized for learning from specific textbooks.
+Even while teaching for the first time, I have been able to quickly modify and develop novel assignments with an emphasis on building skills related to the natural sciences.
+I do this while collecting student feedback throughout the course to assess effectiveness.
+This usually results in additional material being presented, in addition to the original curriculum.
 Courses in which I have taught multiple times show improved student ratings and evidence of engagement-- reflecting my ability to adapt during the course, and future opportunities to teach the same material.

-I design coursework for accessibility whether my interactions with students are in-person, remote, asynchronous, and/or synchronous.
+**Designing for accessibility**: I design coursework for accessibility whether my interactions with students are in-person, remote, asynchronous, and/or synchronous.
 Radical improvements in accessible materials (specifically related to vision and physical accessibility on field trips) is often out of my control as a TA.
-However, when I have been the instructor of record or lead laboratory sections, I provide multiple formats of media and have written alternative field trip assignments.
+However, when I have been the instructor of record or lead laboratory sections, provide materials in multiple formats, and have written alternative field trip assignments.

-I have led field trips in 5 classes (2 overnight/multi-day) in Southern California, Eastern Oregon, and Coastal Oregon.
+**Learning in the field**: I have led field trips in 5 classes (2 overnight/multi-day) in Southern California, Eastern Oregon, and Coastal Oregon.

-I have produced novel assignments for oceanography and geology since 2012 with an emphasis on building skills related to the natural sciences.

 ## List of Courses